aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/_index.md

 - **High fidelity** – Geometry, text, and raster data are reproduced exactly.
 - **Batch processing** – Export dozens of files in a single loop with minimal memory footprint.
 - **Broad format support** – From classic DWG/DXF to modern IFC and STL, all with a unified API.

+## Why This Matters

+Being able to convert **CAD layout PDF** files on the fly lets you automate report generation, create client‑ready deliverables, and integrate CAD data into web portals without exposing raw DWG files.
+The same API also handles image‑based exports (BMP, PNG) which are useful for thumbnails, previews, and quick visual checks.

 ## Prerequisites
 - Java 8 or newer installed.